This chapter has a few specific applications:

 Many doctors have noted the pivotal importance of the colon in the body’s health, from the ancients to the moderns.
 Physicians from ancient Rome and Greece felt that “death begins in the colon.”
 (Hippocrates) These healers regarded the colon as a life-center of the body – one of its most important organs.

 The colon’s importance seems often to be glossed over and patronized by today’s mainstream approach, in which the colon is thought of simply as the body’s sewer, without regard for its many critical, dynamic biologic functions.
 Consequently, rates of death from colon cancer are at an all time high in our country’s history.
-Colon cancer is now the #3 cancer in the U.S.
+Colon cancer has been the #3 cancer in the U.S. for the last 30 years.

 The above list of “diseases” are experienced today in epidemic proportions, and with standard treatment are almost never cured.